wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    <img width="398" alt="github-new-user" src="https://user-images.githubusercontent.com/300046/86534738-07007b80-be98-11ea-80f4-4471a21fc213.png">

-1. PROTIP: You can't use underlines in GitHub user names.
-So use your first-name dash last-name such as "jane-doe".
+1. PROTIP: GitHub does not allow use of spaces or underline characters in user names, so use dashes to separate words.
+For example, use your first-name dash last-name such as "jane-doe".
 If you have a popular name and have been assigned a suffix such as "-GGN", include that in your GitHub name to avoid confusion, such as:

    `jane-doe-ggn`